-To avoid overpaying on a new BMW Alpina B6, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW Alpina B6, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 This car is an impressively powerful gran coupe, providing an astounding 600 horsepower with 590 ft-lb of torque.
 The engine is a top of the line 4.4-liter twin turbo V8, and the car itself runs on an eight-speed automatic all-wheel drive system.
 The engine allows this car to get to 60 mph in an astounding 3.3 seconds.
 Unfortunately, the gas mileage on the 2017 BMW Alpina B6 is not that impressive.
 Though it is EPA-rated, the car only delivers 15/24 city/highway mpg.
 However, even that mileage is impressive for a gran coupe.

 So what’s new for the 2017 models?
 For the most part, the 2017 upgrades are technology oriented.
 BMW’s iDrive software, their proprietary computer system for controlling vehicle systems, has been updated to its fifth iteration.
 Apple CarPlay is integrated into the car’s media system, making any Apple device easily usable through the Alpina.
 Finally, the BMW’s wireless phone charging dock has been upgraded to be usable for most smartphones on the market.